nytgoh/animal-age-converter/README.md

 The design was done as part of the #DailyUI challenge, you can see more designs I've done for this challenge in another repository: https://github.com/nytgoh/DailyUI-Challenge

+Needs some tweaking in terms of css layout/scaling for mobile.

 ## How to run it
 ### Hosted Site
 This project has been deployed through Azure.
 You can view the site here: https://animal-age-converter.azurewebsites.net.
 The yaml file for the pipeline used has been included in the repo.